AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

         XXXX values are in hex.
 To convert your plain text, use the following:
     `echo -n 'text-value' | xxd -p`

-3. Restart the Svetovid service:
+0. Restart the Svetovid service:

     `sudo systemctl start svetovid.service --now`

-4. Create a device instance in Coiote DM:
+0. Create a device instance in Coiote DM:
     - When logged into your Coiote DM user account, go to Device Inventory and click **Add device**.
       ![Add device](images/add_device.png "add_device")
     - Provide Device ID, Key Identity and Key values as in the Svetovid config files from the earlier step.
       ![Add device credentials](images/creds.png "Credentials")
     - Wait for the connection.

-5. Analyze the objects exposed by the device.
+0. Analyze the objects exposed by the device.
     ![Device objects](images/rasp.png "Objects")

 !!! note
-    Your RaspberryPi-based device will feature a number of default LwM2M objects provided by Svetovid.
+    Your RaspberryPi-based device will feature a number of default LwM2M objects provided by Svetovid, for instance the temperature object - `3303`.

 ## Step 4: Implement the LwM2M temperature object `3303` (only for GrovePi)